ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

                 path: users.acl
     ~~~

-    This `StatefulSet` resource describes the template for the pod that will contain the Valkey server and its Prometheus metrics exporter service, each running on their own containers:
+    This `StatefulSet` resource describes the template for the pod that will contain the Valkey server and its Prometheus metrics exporter service, each running in their own containers:

     - `replicas`\
       Given the limitations of the cluster, only one replica of the Valkey pod is requested.

     - `serviceName`\
-      Links the pod deployed by this `StatefulSet` to a headless `Service`.
+      Links the pod deployed by this `StatefulSet` to the specified headless `Service`.

       > [!IMPORTANT]
       > **The pod gets a predictable hostname within the cluster**\